Wed 4 Mar 2026 08:30-16:30

 View further comments on SBK Healthcare events on Trust Pilot.

-Confirmed sponsor
+Confirmed sponsors

 At Roche, we support healthcare with a patient-focused approach.
 Our Near Patient Care offering combines Point of Care (POC) diagnostics and digital integration, enabling diagnostic testing across decentralised settings – from hospitals and emergency departments to GP practices, pharmacies, and home care.